 *Transcripts are required from each institution at which you have attempted credit.
 You should continue to send updated transcripts as grades are posted at the end of semesters to keep us up-to-date on transferable coursework.

 - Applicants that have at least 30 hours of transferable credit must have a cumulative GPA of at least a 2.25 in all attempted coursework.

-- Applicants with fewer than 30 hours of transferable credit will be reviewed based on high school GPA, SAT or ACT scores, and all attempted college coursework.
+- Applicants with fewer than 30 hours of transferable credit will be reviewed based on competitive high school GPA and SAT or ACT scores, and all attempted college coursework.
 NC High School Minimum Course Requirements apply if under the age of 21.

 Meeting these minimum requirements for admission does not guarantee admission as admission is only granted until the class is full each year.
 Additionally, applicants must have earned a C or better in coursework in addition to other requirements for it to be considered transferable.

 Transfer Track is an on-campus opportunity to participate in workshops with representatives from Admissions and Transfer Services.
 Learn more and register.
 If you can’t make it to campus, check out the virtual tour below.
 Explore Appalachian Transfer Webinars are online opportunities to learn more about Appalachian and have your questrions answered.

 All transfer guides are examples of how a degree can be completed in four years.
 Individual guides will be developed for each student in consultation with the academic advisor.
 Prior credit, course availability, and student needs must be considered in developing the individual guide.